John P. Allegrante

 Allegrante, J.P., Barry, M.M., Auld, M.E., Lamarre, M.-C., & Taub, A. (2009).
 Toward international collaboration on credentialing in health promotion and health education: The Galway Consensus Conference.
 Health Education & Behavior, 36, 427-438.

-John Allegrante is the senior Professor of Health Education and is directing development of a new Institute for Global Engagement at Teachers College, the graduate and professional school of education of Columbia University, where he has been a member of the faculty since 1979 and has served as Chairman of the Department of Health and Behavior Studies, Deputy Provost of the College, and as Associate Vice President for International Affairs.
+John Allegrante is the senior Professor of Health Education at Teachers College, the graduate and professional school of education of Columbia University, where he has been a member of the faculty since 1979 and has served as Chairman of the Department of Health and Behavior Studies, Deputy Provost of the College, and Associate Vice President for International Affairs.
 He holds a joint appointment in the Graduate School of Arts and Sciences and is an Adjunct Professor of Sociomedical Sciences at the Mailman School of Public Health at Columbia.
-In his current leadership role as an institute director, he is responsible for directing the College's efforts to advance and support the work of faculty with global partners, including universities, ministries, and NGOs, and to build local capacity and expand professional development, technical assistance, and applied research collaborations globally in the fields of education, psychology, and health.

 Professor Allegrante has had over 25 years of continuous funding from the NIH to develop and evaluate novel behavioral intervention approaches to improve self-management and health outcomes in people with chronic disease.
 He has produced an extensive bibliography of published papers in health education and health promotion and in clinical epidemiology and health services research, a substantial corpus of which has illuminated a transdisciplinary understanding of how to facilitate adherence to and maintenance of behavioral change in people with chronic diseases.
 As President of the Society for Public Health Education, he was instrumental in organizing a Coalition of National Health Education Organizations to launch the first annual National Health Education Advocacy Summit in Washington, DC, in 1999, which focused for 15 years on supporting budget appropriations for the Centers for Disease Control and advocacy training.
 Dr. Allegrante has also been in the vanguard of innovation in professional preparation and workforce development in public health education, leading efforts to establish a unified system of accreditation for professional preparation programs in the United States and to develop global consensus on domains of core competencies in global health promotion that are now being implemented across the United States, Europe, and elsewhere.